Sir William Sharp, 6th Baronet: Life

 The father gained promotion to Major-General in 1775 but a scandal erupted in 1777.
 The parents of a girl eight months pregnant forced him to go through a Catholic marriage with her in Olivença, despite him being a Scottish Episcopalian.
-She was Ana Francisca da Gama Lobo, daughter of another army officer, Lieutenant-Colonel Francisco Xavier da Silva Lobo.
+She was Ana Francisca da Gama Lobo, daughter of Lieutenant-Colonel Francisco Xavier da Silva Lobo.
 William was not expected to live with her or to take responsibility for their child, a little girl called Domingas who only lived three years.
-He clearly did not mention having a wife and child in Scotland, who he never saw again.
+He clearly did not mention having a wife and child in Scotland, neither of whom, at any rate, he never saw again.
 Given leave for ill health in 1779, he went to London where he died alone in a lodging house on 13 February 1780, leaving nothing but debts.
 His Portuguese widow remarried.

 Margaret in Scotland, who had learned about her Portuguese successor, went back to using her maiden name of Bethune, which was also used for the rest of his life by her son Alexander, who never claimed his father's baronetcy.
 She married a lawyer and local landowner, Wiliam Chalmers of Radernie (1744-1807), but died in 1791.
-He took over her inherited lands, cutting out her son, changed his own name to William Bethune and married Isobel Morison, who gave him a daughter Isabella in 1795.
+He had been left Margaret's Blebo estates for life (they then to go to her son Alexander Sharp), and changed his own name to William Bethune subsequently marrying Isobel Morison, who gave him a daughter Isabella in 1795.
 The three were painted by Wilkie.